maciejbentkowski/knajping-demo-django/README.md

 pip install -r requirements.txt
 ```

-4. **Set up environment variables**:
+4. **Set up environment variables** in .env file in the root directory of the project:
-Ensure PostgreSQL is installed and running.
-Then run:
 ```bash
 SECRET_KEY=your-secret-key
 ```